elasticio/elasticio-cli/README.md

 ## cmp:exec

-`cmp:exec` will allow you to run any exported function from an action/trigger that may be used on the platform, or `verifyCredentials` for a given component.
-For example, this allows you to run the functions `getMetaModel`, and other Select View functions.
+`cmp:exec` will allow you to run `verifyCredentials` and any exported function from an action/trigger that may be used on the platform.
+For example, this allows you to run the functions `getMetaModel` and other Select View functions.
 It can be run from within a component directory, or from outside by providing a path.

 The CLI tool assumes that exported functions and `verifyCredentials` will have the following signatures: